is at the printer...

 Continues with the sale of Atari in 1984 to Jack Tramiel and his desire to rule the computing world.

-Not only will Vol. 2 cover all of Atari Corps' products from 1984, we will again sprinkle some of the companies global advertising, flyers, prototypes, and a dash of historical perspective to give you as much of Atari as we possibly can.
+Not only will Vol. 2 cover all of Atari Corp. products from 1984, we will again sprinkle some of the companies global advertising, flyers, prototypes, and a dash of historical perspective.

-Such as the re-launched 8-Bit line renamed the XE, the introduction of the ground breaking 16-Bit ST computer range, the advanced computers such as the MEGA STE, TT030, Falcon030 and the Transputer Workstation, video game consoles from the 2600Jnr., 7800, Lynx I/II, all the way to the 64-Bit Jaguar and of course Atari PC's, pocket computers, calculators and much more.
+Such as the re-launched 8-Bit line renamed the XE, the introduction of the ground breaking 16-Bit ST computer range, the advanced computers such as the MEGA STE, TT030, Falcon030 and the Transputer Workstation, video game consoles from including the 7800 Pro System, Lynx I/II, all the way to the 64-Bit Jaguar and of course Atari PCs, pocket PCs, calculators and much more.

 Rare photos, product shots and paperwork, we leave no area of Atari uncovered.
 Global advertising, flyers, the amazing underground Atari scene, as well as interesting historical facts and figures for you to digest and examine as we go on the second and last volume of our Atari journey.